Forward 1 hour

 |Kansas||Mar 12 - Nov 5||North Dakota||Mar 12 - Nov 5|

-DST in Other Locations in USA (1 Location)
+DST in Other Locations in USA in 2017 (1 Location)

 |Palmyra Atoll||No DST|